 The WSDOT GEO 05-05 process flowchart provides a general overview of the compliance process as it relates to transportation projects.

 The exemptions listed under Exhibit B of the FHWA PA may be applied to WSDOT projects under GEO 05-05 review.
-GEO 05-05 exempted projects are included in the Section 106 Exempted Projects Report.
+GEO 05-05 exempted projects are included in the monthly Section 106 Exempted Projects Report.

 Links to more information on Cultural Resource Management Laws and Regulations